MatthewPatey/Fixel/paper/sections/whitepaper.md

 The user can select from a collection of pre-configured border styles for their images and define the thickness of these borders.
 Some borders are more ornate than others.

 ###Crop
-By providing a set of coordinates the user would like to retain, they can crop of the remainder of the image and keep only the part that falls within the predefined space.
+By providing a set of coordinates the user would like to retain, they can crop off the remainder of the image and keep only the part that falls within the predefined space.
 The user has the option of cropping to a rectangle, a square, a circle, or an ellipsoid, all of which are configured using four coordinates.

 ###Scale
 The scale function allows users to change the size of the image.
 They may do so either by providing a new final size for the image (and have the pixels stretch to fit this new size), or they can retain the current images proportions and specify a percentage increase or decrease in size.